-Risk No Risk Gross Impact Gross Likeli- hood Gross Total R A G • Controls Residual Impact Residual Likeli-hood R A G 7.
+Risk No Risk Gross Impact Gross Likeli- hood Gross Total R A G • Controls Residual Impact Residual Likeli- hood Residual Total R A G 7.
 The Investment Strategy's risk reward profile does not match the requirements of the Fund.
-3 3 9 < Investment Strategy in place which is in accordance with LGPS investment regulations.
+3 3 9 A Investment Strategy in place which is in accordance with LGPS investment regulations.
 A formal review of the strategic asset allocation is undertaken on a triennial basis.
-The Fund appoints professional investment advisers to support the Pension Committees investment decisions At each triennial actuarial valuation the Funding Strategy Statement considers alignment of the investment strategy to employer covenant and affordability.
-Members are encouraged to participate in Skills &amp; Knowledge training with respect to Investments and attend relevant industry conferences.
+The Fund appoints professional investment advisers to support the Pension Committee's investment decisions.
+At each triennial valuation the Fund Actuary considers and makes a statement on the links and consistency between the Fund's Funding Strategy and Investment Strategy.
+Members are encouraged to participate in Skills &amp; Knowledge training with respect to investments and attend relevant industry conferences.
 Detailed training records are maintained.
 3 2 6 G 8.
 Those charged with governance are unable to fulfil their responsibilities effectively.
 3 3 9 A Training Strategy in place to facilitate the continual development of both Committee and Board members.
 New members are provided with relevant documentation to assist them in their roles.
-The Fund subscribes to relevant professional bodies such as LAPFF and PLSA.
+The Fund subscribes to relevant professional bodies such as the Local Authority Pension Funds Forum (LAPFF) and the Pension and Lifetime Savings Association (PLSA).
 3 2 6 G 9.
 Risk of fraud and error.
 3 3 12 A Anti- Fraud and Corruption policy in place.
-Fund participates in the National Fraud Initiative and undertakes oversees pensioner existence checks.
+Fund participates in the National Fraud Initiative and undertakes overseas pensioner existence checks.
 Robust processes in place including segregation of duties and authorisation protocols.
-3 2 6 G 10.
+Working to achieve full compliance with the Pensions Regulator pledge to combat pension scams.
+Aspects of the control environment are tested by Internal Audit and External Audit.
+3 2 6 O 10.
 Failure to understand and monitor risk compliance.
-3 2 6 G Business Continuity plan in place and is updated at least annually.
+3 2 6 G • Business Continuity plan in place and is reviewed at least annually.
 Active risk register in place, the Committee and Board are updated if there are any risk movements between scheduled reporting timescales.
 The Local Pension Board have oversight of risk monitoring to assist the Pensions Committee on decision making.
 3 2 6 G